 To support its producer members in the development of their plans, ecosystem has chosen to propose a template to structure their thinking and provide ongoing support.
-This is reflected in the figures and support tools provided to producers, as described in section (4) "Quality-related feedback on plans received".
+This is reflected in the figures and support tools provided to producers, as described in section (0) "Quality-related feedback on plans received".

-This support, which has been much in demand by manufacturers, has also served as a reminder of the challenges facing the sector and the constraints on recycling lamps, which are complex, de-polluted items of equipment with specific treatment requirements depending on the generation of the lamp. ecosystem warns of the standardisation of obligations and priorities required the law, which could lead to negative rebound effects depending on the sector in question.
+This support, which has been much in demand by manufacturers, has also served as a reminder of the challenges facing the sector and the constraints specific to recycling SFEs. ecosystem warns of the standardisation of obligations and priorities required the law, which could lead to negative rebound effects depending on the sector in question.

 Furthermore, the extensive analysis of plans carried out by ecosystem to develop this summary was particularly valuable, especially for the dedicated support to producers.
 Prior to meeting with a manufacturer, the ecosystem ecodesign team can consult the manufacturer's prevention and ecodesign plan, to assess its level of maturity on these issues and make appropriate recommendations to take things even further.
-This work on prevention and ecodesign plans, and the commitment of producers to areas that complement the mandatory areas, such as repair/repairability, are very positive signs that waste prevention is being integrated at all stages of the product life cycle, beyond end-of-life and production.
+This work on prevention and ecodesign plans, and the commitment of producers to areas that complement the mandatory areas, such as repair/repairability, are very positive signs thatwaste prevention is being integrated at all stages of the product life cycle, beyond end-of-life and production.

 In purely operational terms, our analysis of the plans was complicated by the heterogeneity of producer situations.
 Some producers, for example, have contracts with ecosystem for several sectors (Household/Professional/Lamp/Small fire extinguisher) in which ecosystem is approved.
-Therefore, it was sometimes difficult to know which actions specifically concerned the Lamp sector.
-Similarly, some manufacturers who market equipment in more than one sector submitted a single plan, without any segmentation by sector.
-Numerous actions in the plans submitted also concern the packaging scope in sections dedicated to products, but also luminaires, which are to be distinguished from lamps. ecosystem must therefore continue to raise producer awareness of the need to complete the template correctly and enable them to specify the scopes addressed and the associated commitments as and when the plans are updated.
+Therefore, it was sometimes difficult to know which actions specifically concerned the SFE sector.
+Similarly, some manufacturers who market appliances in more than one sector submitted a single plan, without any segmentation by sector.
+Numerous actions in the plans submitted also concern the packaging scope in sections dedicated to products. ecosystem must therefore continue to raise producer awareness of the need to complete the template correctly and enable them to specify the scopes addressed and the associated commitments as and when the plans are updated.

 The AGEC anti-waste law has accelerated the process of transforming business practices and models towards a circular economy.
-The main trends emerging from this summary have made it possible both to observe a growing awareness among producers and to identify relevant actions aimed at reducing waste, integrating an ecodesign approach as well as other key principles of the circular economy, notably through the re-use of products but also on other aspects such as supply chain management.
+The main trends emerging from this summary have made it possible both to observe a growing awareness among producers and to identify relevant actions aimed at reducing waste, integrating an ecodesign approach as well as other key principles of the circular economy, notably through the repair and re-use of products, but also on other aspects such as supply chain management.
 On this last point, despite the difficulty many non-manufacturer producers have in identifying levers for action, it is worth noting their willingness to encourage the suppliers and manufacturers of their upstream products to improve ecodesign.
 In addition to support for ecodesign, we can also provide real added value in the implementation of sustainable and circular purchasing strategies focused on material efficiency.